 |GH||5 - 12|

-Origins of the African Moon Tetra
+Natural Habitat of the African Moon Tetra

 The African Moon Tetra is found in the Sangha River drainage as well as in Cameroon, Pool Malebo, Lake Tumba, middle Congo River, lower Lomami, Itimbiri and lower Lualaba in the Democratic Republic of the Congo in Africa where they inhabit slow-flowing water that is covered with dense vegetation.